 BMNTC has a team of Board Certified Professionals with significant experience in the field of physical therapy, occupational therapy, psychology, speech and language pathology, and recreational therapy.

 More information about the Therapeutic Services Team.

 The Mountains to Sea Resort is a project funded by the Knights of Columbus and the Black Mountain Center Foundation, Inc. for the specific use of BMNTC residents and their families.
 This is a relaxed setting that offers a quiet getaway with homelike conveniences and is in walking distance of Black Mountain Neuro-Medical Treatment Center.

 More information on the Mountain to Sea Resort.

 Join in the fun during Black Mountain’s annual Independence Day Celebration with family activities and live entertainment.
 This event is typically held the last Thursday evening in June.

 Certified Monarch Butterfly Waystation

-BMNTC is proud to offer the Music and Memory program that brings personalized tunes to our patients with Alzheimer’s disease and dementia.
+BMNTC is proud to offer the Just Press Play music program that brings personalized tunes to our patients with Alzheimer’s disease and dementia.
 This program was developed with the intention to reawaken memories and enrich the lives of our patients.
-More information about the Music and Memory.